Trump quips '11 year old Barron' next target in Hill 'Witch Hunt'

 Senate Majority Leader Mitch McConnell, R-Ky., promised a procedural vote Tuesday to begin floor discussions on legislation to repeal and replace ObamaCare.

 “ObamaCare is torturing the American People.
 The Democrats have fooled the people long enough.
 Repeal or Repeal & Replace!
-I have pen in hand.”
+I have pen in hand,” Trump wrote.

 Trump’s tweets on health care follow remarks Monday from the Blue Room at the White House where he warned inaction was “not an option.”
 Trump called out Senate Republicans and said they “have not done their job.”